 Natural and Built Environment

-Donal is a lecturer in physical geography specializing in the development of regional and site-specific future climate change scenarios.
+Donal is a lecturer in physical geography specialising in the development of regional and site-specific future climate change scenarios.

-2 hours of seminars, workshops, practical classes, laboratory sessions or field work each week
+Seminars, workshops, practical classes, laboratory sessions or field work per week

-1 hour of tutorials (or in final year, project supervision) each week
+Tutorials (or in final year, project supervision) per week

 At Queen's, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.